It’s always great to get outdoors when you can. And more people are discovering that during the COVID-19 pandemic.

 One day we saw a pair of bald eagles sitting near each other in the same tree, about 100 yards from an eagles’ nest.
 Blue herons are still around and so are dozens of cormorants.

-Other birds we’ve seen include bluebirds, flickers, black-capped chickadees, tufted titmouse, least flycatcher, gold-crowned kinglet, junco, nuthatches, sparrows, woodpeckers and some ducks including mallards and ruddy ducks.
+Other birds we’ve seen include bluebirds, flickers, black-capped chickadees, tufted titmouse, least flycatcher, gold-crowned kinglet, junco, nuthatches, sparrows, woodpeckers and some ducks, including mallards and ruddy ducks.
 We’ve also seen popular birds like cardinals, bluejays and robins.

 People should be seeing more ducks, according to Kelly Schott, wildlife communications specialist at Magee Marsh Wildlife area.

 “Duck migration should continue to build through mid-November.
-The first split for the Lake Erie zone ended this past Sunday.
-There were a variety of ducks here at Pickerel Creek throughout the season – blue and green-winged teal, gadwall, mallards, pintail, wigeon, and a few early divers like ruddy ducks and ring necks.
+The first split for the Lake Erie zone ended this passed Sunday.
+There were a variety of ducks here at Pickerel Creek throughout the season – blue and green-winged teal, gadwall, mallards, pintail, wigeon and a few early divers like ruddy ducks and ring necks.
 Although there was good variety I don’t think we have reached peak numbers.
 That usually happens in the first or second week of November,” she said.

 * * *